benmarwick/gsloid/README.md

 gsloid: global sea level and oxygen isotope data
 ================================================

-The goal of gsloid is to make available raw data for sea level curves and d<sup>18</sup>O curves for the Holocene and most of the Pliestocene.
+The goal of gsloid is to make available raw data for sea level curves and *δ*<sup>18</sup>O curves for the Holocene and most of the Pleistocene.

 Installation
 ------------